-Managing A Karaoke Show Singer Rotationkaraoke singer rotation
+Managing A Karaoke Show Singer Rotation

 The Singer Rotation is defined as the queue of singers at a karaoke show.
 The next rotation starts again when returning to the first singer in the queue.

-Regular Participant is defined as a patron that not only attends the karaoke show regularly but also represents value to the venue, adds to the atmosphere of the night, or a combination of both.
+A Regular Participant is defined as a patron that not only attends the karaoke show regularly but also represents value to the venue, adds to the atmosphere of the night, or a combination of both.
 They are given preferential treatment, usually singing one or two more songs than other participants on any given night.
 They are often asked to sing with first timers who are a bit shy to go up and perform by themselves.
 These are the people who ensure the continuity and viability of a Karaoke Night and are treated accordingly.
 Regular attendance alone does not grant the benefits of a Regular Participant.

 Principles